Tungsten Automation: History

 In September 2014, Kofax acquired Softpro, an e-signature and signature verification software company in Stuttgart, Germany, as a separate entity.

 In March 2015, Kofax Inc. purchased Aia Holding, a customer communications management company in The Netherlands, in a US$19.5 million cash deal.
 Also in March, the company introduced Mobile ID, image validation software for capturing proof-of-identity documents required for secure processes such as opening bank accounts.

 On March 24, 2015, Lexmark International, Inc. and Kofax Inc. entered into a merger agreement.
 Lexmark acquired outstanding shares of Kofax Inc. for US$11 per share, or approximately US$1 billion.
 After the acquisition closed, Kofax Inc. combined with Perceptive Software, a subsidiary of Lexmark, to form an expanded business content and management software unit of their parent company.
 Kofax Inc. ended the 2015 fiscal year with US$297 million in revenue.

 In the spring of 2016, Lexmark and its subsidiaries were acquired by an investment consortium led by Apex Technology Co. and PAG Asia Capital.
 The purchase was valued at US$3.6 billion.

 In July 2017, private equity and growth capital firm Thoma Bravo acquired Lexmark's Enterprise Software business which consisted of three entities: Kofax, ReadSoft, and Perceptive Software.
 Following this, Kofax and ReadSoft combined into a single, newly independent Thoma Bravo portfolio company.

 In November 2018, Kofax announced it was acquiring the Document Imaging Division of Nuance Communications.
 By means of this acquisition, Kofax gained Nuance's Power PDF, PaperPort document management and OmniPage optical character recognition software applications.

 In May 2019, Kofax acquired Top Image Systems (NASDAQ:TISA)(TIS).

-In June 2021, Kofax announced the acquisition of PSIGEN Software, Inc., a provider of document capture, content management and workflow automation software and solutions.
-In August, the company announced the acquisition of cloud-based print management system provider Printix.net.
+In June 2021, Kofax announced the acquisition of PSIGEN Software, Inc. In August, the company announced the acquisition of cloud-based print management system provider Printix.net.

+In June 2022, Kofax completed its acquisition of Tungsten Corporation.

 In July 2022, Clearlake Capital and TA Associates completed their acquisition of the company from Thoma Bravo.

+In August 2022, Kofax completed the acquisition of Ephesoft Inc.

 On January 16, 2024, Kofax was renamed to Tungsten Automation.